Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 \subsubsection{Nesting Blocks around Cutvertices}

-It remains to fix the order of incident edges at all cutvertices of $G$.
+Given a fixed embedding for every block of the shared graph $G$, it remains to fix the order of incident edges at all cutvertices of $G$.
 Since this order is fixed for cutvertices of degree~2 and the total number of vertices of degree at least 3 in $G$ is at most $3\varphi$ by \Cref{lm:planarDeg3}, the number of relevant cutvertices is also at most $3\varphi$.
-Because we have already fixed the embedding of all blocks in $G$ by \Cref{cor:fixedBlocks}, fixing the order of incident edges at a cutvertex $v$ boils down to enumerating all suitable orderings and nestings of the blocks containing $v$.
+Because we have already fixed the embedding of all blocks in $G$, fixing the order of incident edges at a cutvertex $v$ boils down to enumerating all suitable orderings and nestings of the blocks containing $v$.

 From now on, when we refer to faces of a block $B$ of $G$, we implicitly refer to the faces of the fixed embedding of $B$.
-For a cutvertex $v$ of $G$, let $B_1$ and $B_2$ denote two blocks of $G$ containing $v$.
+For a cutvertex $v$ of $G$, let $B_1$ and $B_2$ denote two blocks of~$G$ containing $v$.
 Since $v$ may be a pole of a two-parallel P-node in $B_1$, the number of faces of $B_1$ that $B_2$ can be embedded into is in general not bounded by a function of $\varphi + \Do$; see \Cref{fig:CutvertexBlocksA}.
 We therefore cannot simply successively try to embed $B_2$ into every face of~$B_1$.
-However, since we may assume that the union graph \GU is biconnected (\Cref{lm:biconnected}), $B_2$ must be connected to $B_1$ in \GU via a path that is vertex-disjoint from $v$.
+However, since we may assume that the union graph \GU is biconnected (\Cref{lm:preprocessing}\ref{it:biconnected}), $B_2$ must be connected to $B_1$ in \GU via a path that is vertex-disjoint from $v$.
 This additional connectivity in \GU may already restrict the number of faces of $B_1$ that $B_2$ may be embedded into.
 If $B_2$ can be embedded into at most two faces of $B_1$, we say that $B_2$ is a \emph{binary block} with respect to $B_1$, otherwise it is a \emph{mutable block}; see \Cref{fig:CutvertexBlocks} for an example.

 If $B_2$ is a mutable block with respect to $B_1$, then $B_2$ must be connected to a single vertex $u$ of $B_1$ in $\GU - v$ and $\{u,v\}$ must be the poles of a P-node $\mu$ of $B_1$; see \Cref{fig:CutvertexBlocksA}.
 This also implies that $\{u, v\}$ is a separating pair in \GU and that $B_2$ and $B_1$ are contained in different split components with respect to~$\{u, v\}$.
 Let \SU denote the split component that $B_2$ is contained in and let \S{i} be the subgraph of \SU in \G{i} for all $i \in [k]$.
-Due to \Cref{lm:sepPairUnion}, we may assume that $\mu$ (and therefore $B_1$) is contained in a single split component with respect to $\{u,v\}$ in \GU.
+Due to \Cref{lm:preprocessing}\ref{it:sepPairUnion}, we may assume that $\mu$ (and therefore $B_1$) is contained in a single split component with respect to $\{u,v\}$ in \GU.